Zondax/fvm-as-sdk/README.md

 - Its similarity with TypeScript makes it easy to compile to WebAssembly without learning a new language.

 For more information, please refer to the [AssemblyScript web page](https://www.assemblyscript.org/introduction.html).

+### What is AssemblyScript SDK?

+"A software development kit (SDK) is a set of tools provided by the manufacturer of (usually) a hardware platform, operating system (OS), or programming language.
+SDKs help software developers create applications for that specific platform, system, or programming language.
+Think of it kind of like a toolkit, or the plastic bag of tools that comes packaged with the parts of a dresser you’ve bought to assemble yourself—only for app development.
+You have the building blocks—or development tools—you need to get the job done, and what’s included in the kit varies from manufacturer to manufacturer. "

+The AssemblyScript SDK is the official SDK for writing FMV smart contracts using the AssemblyScript language.

 ## Project structure